-Often the idea behind Safe Space stickers (and the stickers themselves) gets passed around by word of mouth and there is no organized program within the school.
+There is usually no organized program around the stickers and likewise, the ideas behind Safe Space itself is usually communicated by word of mouth.
 Ideally, however, each participating school should have a Safe Space team made up of students and staff that publicizes the program, hands out materials, provides basic training to allies who wish to be involved, and educates the larger school community about the meaning of the stickers and importance of building safe spaces for LGBT and all students impacted by anti-LGBT bias.

-Just as all forms of oppression are related, so too are the many identities within each of us.
-None of us are just one thing—we all have sexual, gender, religious, ethnic, racial, class, and other identities that mingle together in complex ways.
-Lesbian, gay, bisexual and transgender people are also Black and Latina/o, Jewish and Muslim, rich and poor, deaf and mentally retarded.
+None of us are just one thing.
+We all have sexual, gender, religious, ethnic, racial, class, and other identities that mingle together in complex ways.
+Lesbian, gay, bisexual and transgender people are also Black and Latina/o, Jewish and Muslim, rich and poor, disabled and developmentally challenged.
 When LGBT people are targeted for harassment, it is often about more than just sexual orientation or gender identity.
 A Safe Space program that protects LGBT people should therefore be designed to incorporate other “isms” through coalitions and partnerships with other groups both on and off campus.

 You might recognize some of the components of the Safe Space symbol, which is a combination of the LGBT Pride flag and the gay pink triangle and lesbian black triangle.
 Perhaps you’ve seen a rainbow flag flying at an LGBT event, and maybe you’ve seen black or pink triangle buttons or shirts.
 Understanding the history of these symbols might give you an idea of their importance, and an understanding of their enduring popularity among LGBT people and their allies.

 We’ve combined both of these potent symbols for the Safe Space stickers and posters.
-The emblem reminds us of the joy of the diverse, accepting community we hope to build through programs like Safe Space, as well as the struggle against oppression we face as we try to make that vision a reality.
-In addition, not all members of the LGBT community identify the pink or black triangles as personal symbols, so combining them with the rainbow flag makes a symbol that is accessible.
+The emblem reminds us of the joy of the diverse, accepting community we hope to build through programs like Safe Space , as well as the struggle against oppression we face as we try to make that vision a reality.
+In addition, not all members of the LGBT community identify the pink or black triangles as personal symbols, so combining them with the rainbow flag makes a symbol that is accessible to all.